ElesCloud/ESCDocuments/HANDBOOK.md

      - If you can't determine if something has been authorized, do not assume it has been.
 Stick to general authorization-level items until you have confirmation.

 2. ESC primarily makes use of Discord for external text and voice communication, including announcements and recordkeeping.
    - Personnel are generally expected to be able to at least log in to hear what is going on.
 Being able to talk is NOT required.
-Many folks make use of the included text-to-speech system.
+Many folks make use of the installed text-to-speech bot.
    - ESC personnel should have their nicknames set to match their SL username or display name, or at least have it in parentheses.
    - Observe COMSEC.
 Things discussed in internal channels should stay in internal channels.